Genome-Function-Initiative-Oxford/scATAC_Pseudobulk_Pipeline/README.md

 # scATAC Pseudoreplicate Pipeline
 ## About
-This Snakemake workflow is designed to split one or more scATAC-seq BAM files into pseudoreplicates, each containing n cells.
+This Snakemake workflow is designed to split one or more scATAC-seq BAM files into pseudobulk replicates (pseudoreplicates), each containing n cells.

 ## Pipeline Steps
-1. For each BAM file, count the number of occurences for each unique cell barcode
+1. For each BAM file, count the number of unique occurences of each cell barcode
 2. Assign cell barcodes a label corresponding to a pseudoreplicate to create
 3. Split the BAM file into pseudoreplicate BAM files using [Sinto](https://timoast.github.io/sinto/) to separate the cell barcodes
 4. Generate indexes for the pseudoreplicate BAM files